entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > Newly added by Yu.
 > - The codings of *Tongdulepis* is 0.
 The codings of *Songmingolepis* and taxon 2 in Songming are 1.
 The codings of most euantiarchs should be 2.
 The Character is inapplicable in yunnanolepids and sinolepids.

+110. Supraorbital sensory canal on the pemedian plate: absent (0), present (1).
+> Newly added by Yu
+> - This sensory canal is postioned on the premedian plate, contacting to the infraorbital sensory canals on both sides, differs from the supraorbital sensory canals on the postpineal plate.
+This sensory canal is sometimes absent like that in *Dianolepis*.

 ## References
 Jia, L. T., Zhu, M., and Zhao, W. J. (2010).
 A new antiarch fish from the Upper Devonian Zhongning Formation of Ningxia, China. *Palaeoworld*, **19**(1-2), 136-145. https://doi.org/10.1016/j.palwor.2010.02.002